IsmaelReta/fatproject/README.md

 2 - python -m venv <<folder_for_venv>>

-2.5 - if the venv is located in the same directory as django_fqc you must name it fat_project_venv in order to be ignored in commits
+If the venv is located in the same directory as django_fqc you must name it fat_project_venv in order to be ignored in commits

+Also note this project was created using Python 3.10.6

 3 - pip install -r requirements.txt